techwiz42/kilnserver/README.md

-**Server for thermocouple/fuzzy-logic kiln control project.**
+*** Novel Annealing Algorithm ***
+This project implements a novel fuzzy logic annealing algorithm developed by Roger Carr.
+The algorithm itself will not be detailed here.
+Contact Dr. Carr directly for details at roger.carr1@gmail.com

 **The Architecture**
+The project consists of a kiln controller running on a single-board computer connected to a temperature sensor located within a kiln.
+The kilncontroller process runs continuously, listening for commands via a unix socket connected to a Flask web-based user interface.
+Users create and run jobs annealing jobs using the Flask web application.

 * Kilncontroller runs on the Raspberry Pi.
 It talks to the thermocouple and listens on a Unix socket for commands from kilnweb2.
 * Kilnweb2 is a Flask application that provides a web-based UI that allows take user commands and transmit them to kilncontroller.

-If you have not yet cloned the project onto your device, get it from github by:
+To clone the software onto your device, get it from github by:
 ~~~
 git clone https://github.com/techwiz42/kilnserver.git
 ~~~

-Install virtualenvwrapper on your device if it is not already installed and create a virtual environment for the project. then run setup.py:
+Install virtualenvwrapper on your device if it is not already installed and create a virtual environment for the project.
+Create a virtual environment and activate it.
+Next run setup.py:

 ~~~
 <top-level kilnserver directory>$ python setup.py install
 ~~~

-I've put the web component of the project into kilnweb2, which is structured somewhat differently from the way that Rob originally structured the project.
+This will download the necessary python packages into the virtual environment.

 See this page: https://flask.palletsprojects.com/en/1.1.x/patterns/packages/ for instructions on how to set up, initialize and run flask projects.
 Note that the kilnweb2 directory structure looks like this: